Fanete2021/Movies/README.md

 #### do not disable cmd.

 #### 3) Open SSMS.
 In the window that opens, copy the value from the "server name" field
-#### Open the appsettings.json file in the API directory.
+#### Open the appsettings.json file in the API/API directory.
 In the DefaultConnection field, paste the copied value before "Database="

 #### 4) Open the Movies directory, run cmd and enter:
 *	npm install